Best Places to Go Fishing in Florida

 2. Lake Okeechobee – The Freshwater Giant

-- Location: Central South Florida, near Clewiston
+- Location: South-Central Florida, near Clewiston and surrounding communities

 - Target Species: Largemouth bass, crappie, bluegill, catfish